sonniebailey/sonniebailey.github.io/about-content.md

 Below is a comprehensive overview relating to Fairhaven Wealth and the service it offers.
 If you're thinking about engaging Fairhaven Wealth, I recommend that you read it in full.

 If you think that this level of disclosure and detail is overkill, that's understandable!
-That's an indication that we might be on a different wavelength, and Fairhaven Wealth isn't a good fit for you.
+That indicates we might be on a different wavelength, and Fairhaven Wealth isn't a good fit for you.

-If, on the other hand, you value this level of transparency, and want to have a clear understanding of how someone you're going to work with thinks and operates, then Fairhaven Wealth's services could be a good fit.
+If, on the other hand, you want to have a clear understanding of how someone you're going to work with thinks and operates, and value the transparency I offer in this document, then Fairhaven Wealth's services could be a good fit.

 If there is part of this document that puts you off engaging Fairhaven Wealth, then that's fine!
 You can stop reading and make enquiries elsewhere.
 If you read to the end, and you're still interested, then I encourage you to get in touch.

-This complements Fairhaven Wealth's [disclosure statement](link) and [privacy policy](link).
+This complements Fairhaven Wealth's disclosure statement and privacy policy which can be accessed at the bottom of hte page.

 ## Fairhaven Wealth's service and price